 Antipsychotic medicines are sometimes used for the behavioural and psychological symptoms of dementia if non-medication options have not worked.

-In older people, treatment should be as a trial at the lowest dose likely to provide benefit and should usually not be given for longer than 3 months, unless prescribed for a long-term mental health condition.
+In older people, antipsychotic medicines should be as a trial at the lowest dose likely to provide benefit and should usually not be given for longer than 3 months, unless prescribed for a long-term mental health condition.

 Older people are particularly at risk of serious side effects from antipsychotic medicines, eg, drowsiness, risk of falls, pneumonia (lung infection), stroke and heart problems.
 It is best that antipsychotic medicines are used at the lowest dose likely to provide benefit and for no longer than 3 months, unless prescribed for a long-term mental health condition.